 House of Start-Ups – To be launched in early 2018.

-Aiming to house close to 200 startups, this incubator has already secured a 4200 sq metre space in the city.
+Aiming to a house close to 200 startups, this incubator has already secured a 4200 sq meter space in the city.
 Doors open in 2018 for selected startups only.